Poetry: Words as Refuge

 I've been here a little (too long)

-Thank you for letting me share this part of myself.
-Your patience with my experiments means more than you know.
+Thank you for letting me share this part of myself with you.
+I hope you enjoyed looking through the window.